 In May 2013, Minner earned an MBA from OLLU.

-Stacy Stephens joins the Our Lady of the Lake University women's basketball team as assistant coach.
-She comes to OLLU after a three-year stint as assistant coach at NCAA DI Sam Houston State University in Huntsville, Texas.
+She came to OLLU after a three-year stint as assistant coach at NCAA DI Sam Houston State University in Huntsville, Texas.
 Prior to that, she was a special assistant at the University of Texas at Austin after an illustrious collegiate career with the Longhorns.

 For the Longhorns, Stephens was an All-American and a finalist for the State Farm Wade Trophy – given to the best women's basketball player in NCAA DI competition – and the Naismith Award – given to the top women's collegiate basketball players – during her junior and senior years.
 She was a two-time Big 12 first-team player.